-Since monocrystalline solar panels have higher efficiency, it is common to use mono solar modules in residential and commercial rooftops, where it is most important to maximise energy production in the limited space.
+Since monocrystalline solar panels have higher efficiency, it is common to use mono solar modules on residential and commercial rooftops, where it is most important to maximise energy production in a limited space.

 The combination of frameless design and low cost makes thin-film solar panel perfect in building beautiful, large scale solar farms.

 We believe the future of solar is in distributed energy generation on residential and commercial rooftops.

 Since every rooftop has the same problem in the scarcity of space, we believe installing mono solar modules with the highest power density is the best way to increase the energy performance on any rooftop.

 WINAICO’s next generation of mono solar technology, GEMINI, combines the half-cell technology with reflective ribbons to improve solar module efficiency beyond 20.6%.